firubi/dotfiles-gigachad-arch/README.md

 ## Various tips
 ### Settings
 If you add the CachyOS repos, you could add their cachyos-settings package.
 This will add zram to your system as well.
-If you use disk swap, make sure to set the priorities right (to uuse zram first).
+If you use disk swap, make sure to set the priorities right (to use zram first).
 You can do this by adding the option pri=10 (or any other value less than 100).
 Default priority for the zram is 100.
 You can confirm by typing `cat /proc/swaps`.
 ![image](https://github.com/user-attachments/assets/6df8be44-e676-49d4-9993-7fe3f3ad9695)